WorklynCo/.github/profile/README.md

 # Worklyn

-### The AI-powered back office for founders and freelancers.
+### The AI-native back office for founders and freelancers.

 Run the work.
 Mind the money.
 Get answers like you have a CFO.